maishiroma/CPSC236PowerOfPink/README.md

 ## Scrapped Ideas
 - Sliding under obstacles (not enough time to implement during assignment)
 - Using springs to launch yourself further (not enough time to implement during assignment)

+### Note
+- All characters used are ripped straight from their respective sources.
+We did this due to time constraints, and take no credit in making them.